kevin-weitgenant/owl-control/README.md

 ## 📦 Data Collection

 OWL Control only records gameplay footage and keyboard/mouse inputs.
 No microphone audio is recorded.

-Game audio is currently not recorded, but this may change in the future.
-Any such changes will be announced.

 ## ⌨️ Controls